emberjs/ember-test-helpers/API.md

 ## getDeprecations

-Returns deprecations which have occured so far for a the current test context
+Returns deprecations which have occurred so far for a the current test context

 ### Examples